 In the Grade 7 examination, selections of two tunes are required in both the Performance and Repertoire components.
 Three selections of two tunes should be presented in the Performance component and an additional five selections of two tunes should be presented in the Repertoire component - all three Performance selections will be performed and the examiner will ask the candidate to play a number of selections from the Repertoire component.
 A 'selection' must include two tunes, and one of the Performance selections should begin with a slow air and be followed by a dance tune - it is important that a 'slow' air is presented, rather than an 'air'.
 At Grade 7 the inclusion of a wide range of ornamentation is required throughout, and the candidate should include forms of ornamentation which are appropriate to their instrument.
-All three Performance selections should include some simple melodic variation but this is not required in the Repertoire selections.
-A wide variety of tune types should be presented in a Grade 7 examination and more demanding examples of these should be performed.
+All three Performance selections should be presented in a Grade 7 examination and more demanding examples of these should be performed.
 A Grade 7 performance should be fluent, well phrased and from memory, and each tune should be played twice through with repeats observed where appropriate.
 In addition, the candidate will be expected to demonstrate a mature and individual playing style.